huseinzol05/Stock-Prediction-Models/realtime-agent/README.md

 {'action': 'nothing', 'balance': 1006.1299990000001, 'status': 'do nothing', 'timestamp': '2019-05-26 01:12:10.405804'}
 {'action': 'nothing', 'balance': 1006.1299990000001, 'status': 'do nothing', 'timestamp': '2019-05-26 01:12:10.411531'}
 ```

+## Notes

+1. You can use this code to integrate with realtime socket, or any APIs you wanted, imagination is your limit now.